hayatkhan8660-maker/hayatkhan8660-maker/README.md

 - 🌱 I’m currently learning **Multi-Model Representation Learning, Self-Supervised Learning, and Meta Learning.**

-- 👯 I’m looking to collaborate on **Video scene understanding and video analytics.
-Development and evaluation of multi-model architectures for vision related tasks.**
+- 👯 I’m looking to collaborate on **Video Scene Understanding and Video Analytics.
+Development and Evaluation of Multi-Modal Architectures for vision related tasks.**

 - 👨‍💻 All of my projects are available at [hayatkhan8660-maker](hayatkhan8660-maker)